aijoal/hello-world/README.md

    SNS:Facebook/Instgram/Linkedin/Twitter/Youtube/Pinterest
    B2B:Alibaba/Tradekey/Huicong/Zhongguo Zhizao
    Exibition:
-La: Language used in this campaign.
+L: Language used in this campaign.
 Including 0.Chinese 1.English 2.Spanish 3.Russian 4.Arabian 5.Other
 O: Ordial Number that distinguishes.
 Representing the administrator
 T: Type of ad form used.
 Including search, display, remarketing, video viewing, post boosting
 S: The Strategy that a campaign choose as a method of promotion, including EPC promotions, beneficiation products promotions, and          promotion of general mining needs, promotion of general beneficiation needs, brand awareness promotions, case sharing promotions, and    other policy, market info promotions.(Or categorized simply as EPC,Products,Brand Awareness)